Mean Time Between Failure

 - Plant-wide shutdowns

-To restate this another way, “total operating hours” includes all hours the asset is actually running, doing its job.
-“Failure count” includes all breakdowns, which are failures to do its job.
+To restate this: "total operating hours" includes all hours the asset is actually running, doing its job.
+"Failure count" includes all breakdowns.
 Failures do not include plant-wide shutdowns, holidays, scheduled maintenance, and similar activities that are planned for and intended to occur.

-Most teams pull this from runtime logs, SCADA data, or operator reports.
-The method doesn’t matter as much as the consistency.
+Most teams pull this data from runtime logs, SCADA data, or operator reports.
+The method does not matter as much as the consistency.
 Stick to one source and use it across all your MTBF calculations.

-Once you have calculated your total operating hours and failure count, it’s time to apply the MTBF formula.
+Once you have your total operating hours and failure count, apply the MTBF formula.

 Example: If a mixing tank operates for 3,000 hours and fails 3 times, your MTBF is 1,000 hours.